Work Pattern Comparison

-If coverage is uneven, the comparison should be treated carefully.
+Uneven coverage means the comparison should be treated carefully.

 Good comparisons beat vague summaries

-Comparing work patterns gives you a cleaner way to see what changed and what stayed the same.
+Work pattern comparison gives you a cleaner way to see what changed, what stayed stable, and whether the data is strong enough to act on.

 Quick answers